lavalouieth/lavalouieth/README.md

-- 👋 Hi, I’m @TubbyJ
+- 👋 Hi, I’m @lavalouieth
 - 👀 I’m interested in music production, gaming & blockchain innovation.
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning Javascript, Solidity, p5.js
 - 💞️ I’m looking to collaborate on anything that a noobie like me can get his hands on.
 - 📫 How to reach me ...